ballerina-platform/module-ballerina-websocket/examples/chat/README.md

 ### 2. Users - WebSocket Clients
 Clients can register for the chat applicaton by sending requests to the WebSocket server.
 When the application starts it will request for a username.
 Once a non-empty username is entered, the user will get registered.

 After getting registered, the users can send messages to the chat group by typing messages on the console and pressing `Enter`.
-Then the server will broadcast those messages to the other registered users.
+Then the server will broadcast messages by looping over the registered clients.
+If a user wants to exit from the chat, he/she can type in `exit` and `Enter`, so the connection will get closed, and the client gets unregistered from the chat.

+Client will have one Ballerina strand writing the messages to the WebSocket connection and one for reading.

 ## Run the Example

 First, clone this repository, and then run the following commands to run this example in your local machine.